jonocarroll/r64/README.md

     * e.g. `* = $0801`
 * Defined variables
     * e.g. `border = $d020`
-* Low/High byte extraction from symol (similar to TASS)
+* Low/High byte extraction from symbol (similar to TASS)
     * e.g. `lda #<routine` will store the low byte of the address of symbol `routine` in the `A` register

 For integration with R